Summary

 Earning cash back

 Both the Savor and SavorOne credit cards are pretty straightforward when it comes to earning cash back rewards.
 The Savor card gives 4% cash back, with no limits on rewards, for all dining and entertainment purchases.
-The Savor also offers 2% cash back for grocery store purchases and 1% for everything else.
+The Savor also offers 3% cash back for purchases made at grocery stores and 1% for everything else.

-Both cards can benefit cardholders who like to dine out and go out, and at all price points – whether it’s driving through a favorite fast food joint or getting courtside tickets to a pro ball game.
-Dining rewards cover all types of eateries, including coffee shops, bars and bakeries.
+Both cards can benefit cardholders who like to dine out and go out, and at all price points – whether it’s driving through a favorite fast-food joint or getting courtside tickets to a pro ball game.
+Dining rewards cover all types of eateries like coffee shops, bars and bakeries.
 And entertainment covers everything from playhouses to pool halls, such as movies, plays, concerts, sports events, amusement parks and more.

 Sign-up bonus